buildpacks/rfcs/text/0000-dockerfiles.md

 3. If the `.out` suffix is present and the file is executable, the hook is executed in the context of the app directory, and its output must match `<format>`.
 4. If the `.out` suffix is not present, the contents of the file must match `<format>`.

+Additionally, each hook file may be accompanied by an additional file of the same name, but with the suffix `.buildpacks`.
+This file contains a newline-separated list of buildpack IDs.
+If present, the hook is ignored unless one of the buildpacks in the list is selected during the buildpack detection phase.

+Hook files are evaluated (either read or executed) after the detection phase.
+All Dockerfiles are applied to base images after the hooks are evaluated and before the buildpack build phase.
-Hook files are evaluated (either read or executed) and the resulting Dockerfiles are applied to the build-time and runtime base images in lexographical order by `<name>`.
+The resulting Dockerfiles are applied to the build-time and runtime base images in lexographical order by `<name>`.

-Executable hook files must not modify the app directory when executed and may be executed in parallel.
+Executable hook files must not modify the app directory when executed and may be evaluated in parallel.
-However, the resulting Dockerfiles must not be applied in parallel.
+However, the resulting Dockerfiles must not be applied in parallel to the same base image.
-A Dockerfile intended for the runtime base image is applied after the detection phase.
-A Dockerfile intended for the build-time base image is applied before the detection phase.

 If an executable hook exits with a non-zero status value, the build fails.
-If a executable hook exits with a zero status value and no output, the hook is ignored.
+If an executable hook exits with a zero status value and no output, the hook is ignored.
 Directories are ignored.
 Files at the top-level of `/cnb/hooks.d/` that do not match the specified file name format result in a build failure.